bharathk19/NodeLearning/README.md

 ActualLearn directory is where we would be learning the expressJS framework.
 As the name explains basicExpress.js is used for basic examples to use express.

+In the Actual Learning directory "mainIssueOfRouting.js" shows why do we need routing mechanism.
+If you browse into the code you will see that "/details" is available twice, which is used for appropriate routing.
+But we ran into issue where only the first route is available to network call.

+In order to resolve this we are using the routerApp.js where we configure a router method to individual routes and configure them.
+That way we can resolve the issue if we have multiple routes with same name for a different use.